WorldHealthOrganization/tbsequencing-bioinfoanalysis/README.md

 5. Copies to S3 from the temporary infrastructure all created files once processing for all samples is finished
 6. Deletes the temporary infrastructure
 7. Runs the data insertion, variant annotation, and calculate statistics states machines
+8. Updates bioinformatic status of processed samples

 ### Resources creation

-1. Creates an FSx volume
+1. Creates an FSx volume (shared storage for intermediate files during bioinformatic processing)
 2. Creates a launch template for EC2 instances so that the newly created FSx volume is mounted at start up
 3. Creates a new Batch Computational Environment, which starts EC2 spot instances using the newly created launch template
 4. Creates a new Batch Queue which is associated with the newly created Computational Environment